temporalio/temporal-learning/docs/getting_started/java/dev_environment/index.md

 ### Configure Gradle

-[Gradle](https://gradle.org) is a dependency management and build tool for Java projects.
-You'll need it installed to work with the projects in these tutorials.
+Like Maven, [Gradle](https://gradle.org) is a dependency management and build tool for Java projects.
+It enables you to build the projects in these tutorials.

-You can install Gradle separately, or use [IntelliJ IDEA](https://www.jetbrains.com/idea/), which comes packaged with Gradle.

-Install Gradle using the following [instructions](https://gradle.org/install/).
+Gradle is bundled with [IntelliJ IDEA](https://www.jetbrains.com/idea/).
+To install it separately, follow the [instructions](https://gradle.org/install/) at the Gradle.org site.

-Add the following lines to your Gradle configuration file, `build.gradle`, to configure the Temporal SDK.
+Configure your installation to work with the Temporal SDK by adding by adding the following lines to your Gradle configuration file, `build.gradle`.
+This file is normally placed at your project root or you can customize it to live elsewhere.

 ```groovy
 implementation 'io.temporal:temporal-sdk:1.19.0'